 Webinar Presentation Slides

-Q1. common sense - does "rules/regulations" help to remove common sense pitfall? e.g. similar to your queuing example, in UK, we don't tend to wait green-light at the pedestrian crossing at 0300h AM, but in Germany, I would think three times to cross at the red.
+Q1. common sense - does "rules/regulations" help to remove common sense pitfall? e.g. similar to your queuing example, in the UK, we don't tend to wait to green-light at the pedestrian crossing at 0300h AM, but in Germany, I would think three times to cross at the red.

 A1.
-In my webinar, I have applied Cultural Dimension models for national cultures from different Cultural Scientists who researched the preferences and values of people in numerous of cultures around the world.
+In my webinar, I have applied Cultural Dimension models for national cultures from different Cultural Scientists who researched the preferences and values of people in numerous cultures around the world.
 Your question can be related to Dr Fons Tromenaars "Riding the Waves of Culture: Understanding Diversity in Global Business" where he established the: Universalism vs Particularism dimension.
 UNIVERSALISM = People place high importance on laws, rules, values, and obligations.
 They try to deal fairly with people based on these rules, but rules come before relationships.
 PARTICULARISM = People believe that each circumstance, and each relationship, dictates the rules that they live by.
 Their response to a situation may change, based on what's happening at the moment, and who's involved.
 Typical UNIVERSALIST cultures include the USA, Canada, the UK, the Netherlands, Germany, Scandinavia, New Zealand, Australia, and Switzerland.
 Typical PARTICULARISTIC cultures include Russia, Latin-America, and China.